Stabyourself/nestrischamps-emulator-connector/readme.md

 ### Bizhawk
 - Extract to Bizhawk/Lua
 - Copy Bizhawk/Lua/nestrischamps/environment.lua.example to Bizhawk/Lua/nestrischamps/environment.lua
-- Edit the file you just copied, putting your cookie into the DEFAULTCOOKIE string
+- Edit the file you just copied, putting your secret into the DEFAULTSECRET string
 - Run Bizhawk, run Tetris
 - Go to Tools -> Lua Console
 - Go to Script -> Open Script and browse to Bizhawk/Lua/nestrischamps.lua

 If it worked, it should say "Connected successfully!".
 You can then go to your renderer (go to https://nestrischamps.herokuapp.com/renderers and select Simple 1p) and it should display any game you start.

-To find your cookie, you can go to your browser's devtools while on the NestrisChamps website.
-You'll find Cookies in the "Application" tab in webkit and the "Storage" tab in Firefox.
-It looks something like `s%3A...`
+You can find your secret on the NestrisChamps settings page, https://nestrischamps.herokuapp.com/settings